lpedder/junos-filter-elements/README.md

 # JunOS Filter Elements
-Junos Filter Fragments by Protocol
+Junos Filter Elemebts by Protocol

+These filter elements aim to provide RFC-referenced and compliant filtering.

+They use the principle of least privilege e.g. the filter elements are as specific as possible.

 Feedback and corrections welcome, please submit a pull request or open an issue to discuss